 Figure 36-72—Preamble puncture mask for preamble puncturing in the middle of the EHT PPDU when the bandwidth of the punctured subchannel is equal to or greater than 40 MHz and the punctured subchannel is not at the edge of the PPDU bandwidth.

 Figure 36-74—Preamble puncture mask for preamble puncturing in the middle of the EHT PPDU when the bandwidth of the punctured subchannel is equal to 20 MHz and the punctured subchannel is not at the edge of the PPDU bandwidth.

-Figure 36-77—Preamble puncture mask for preamble puncturing in the middle of the nonHT duplicate PPDU when the bandwidth of the punctured subchannel is equal to or greater than 40 MHz
+Figure 36-77—Preamble puncture mask for preamble puncturing in the non-HT duplicate PPDU when the bandwidth of the punctured subchannel is equal to or greater than 40 MHz and the punctured subchannel is not at the edge of the PPDU bandwidth

-Figure 36-78—Preamble puncture mask for preamble puncturing in the middle of the nonHT duplicate PPDU when the bandwidth of the punctured subchannel is equal to 20 MHz
+Figure 36-78—Preamble puncture mask for preamble puncturing in the non-HT duplicate PPDU when the bandwidth of the punctured subchannel is equal to 20 MHz and the punctured subchannel is not at the edge of the PPDU bandwidth

 Proposed changes for CID 7743, 5020: